cameroncc333/equity-sector-analyzer/README.md

 If R² is 0.85, the five factors explain 85% of the stock's daily returns.
 The remaining 15% is idiosyncratic — that's where genuine stock-specific alpha lives, if it exists at all.

+### Why Black-Scholes & Greeks?

+The Options Pricing tab uses the same partial derivative mathematics that I use in my [AAS pricing model](https://github.com/cameroncc333/aas-pricing-model) — applied to a different domain.
+In the pricing model, I compute ∂Cost/∂φ (how cost changes with respect to crew fatigue) to find optimal crew dispatch thresholds.
+In Black-Scholes, the Greeks are the same concept:

+- **Delta (∂V/∂S)** — how option value changes with respect to the underlying stock price
+- **Gamma (∂²V/∂S²)** — the second derivative, how Delta itself changes as the stock moves (convexity of the payoff)
+- **Theta (∂V/∂T)** — how value decays with respect to time (the cost of holding an option overnight)
+- **Vega (∂V/∂σ)** — how value changes with respect to implied volatility
+- **Rho (∂V/∂r)** — how value changes with respect to the risk-free interest rate

+The Black-Scholes formula itself is a partial differential equation — the same class of mathematics as heat diffusion in physics.
+The tab lets you price any call or put on the 25 securities in the universe, visualize the price curve against intrinsic value, plot all Greeks across a range of spot prices, explore a 3D volatility surface (option price as a function of both volatility and time to expiration), and see time decay in action as expiration approaches.

+The connection across my projects: partial derivatives are how I optimize crew dispatch at AAS, how I decompose factor exposures in Fama-French regression, and how I price options.
+Same mathematical framework, three different applications.

 ### Why Monte Carlo for portfolio projection?

 I use the same simulation methodology here that I use in my [AAS pricing model](https://github.com/cameroncc333/aas-pricing-model) — different domain, same mathematical framework.
 The simulation draws 1,000 random return paths from the historical distribution of portfolio daily returns (using the actual mean and standard deviation, not a parametric assumption).
 The fan chart shows 5th/25th/50th/75th/95th percentile bands.